 Show Him Love

-Pick a onesie with a cute father-related saying splashed across the front, or buy a pint-sized jersey of his favorite sports team.
+Pick a onesie with a cute father-related saying splashed across the front, or buy a pint-size jersey from his favorite sports team.
 Baby and Daddy can have some quality time bonding during the games.

 Silence Is Golden

 Every new parent needs the occasional break.
-A pair of soundproof headphones will allow the new dad to tune it all out for a bit without risking waking up his little bundle of joy.
+A pair of soundproof headphones will allow the new dad to tune it all out for a bit to recharge.

 Read Between the Lines

-Foster daddy & baby time by including picture books and board books with him in mind.
+Foster some daddy & baby bonding time by buying picture books and board books with him in mind.
 Kisses for Daddy by Frances Watts and David Legge, Daddy Hugs by Karen Katz and I Love My Daddy Because… by Laurel Porter-Gaylord are a few titles sure to become favorites for both of them.